Faculty Handbook: Vancouver Campus

 Books and other supplies are generally selected for each course by the faculty member teaching the course, in conjunction with the department's Associate Dean.

 Faculty may order instructors' copies of textbooks as supplementary instructional materials from publishers.
-Many publishers send complimentary copies of their textbooks to departments, even when these textbooks have not been ordered for courses.
-Faculty members may keep instructors' copies or return them to the department for return to one of New York Tech's Libraries.
+Many publishers send complimentary copies of their textbooks, even when these textbooks have not been ordered for courses.
+Faculty members may keep instructors' copies or turn them in to the department for return to one of New York Tech's Libraries.

 Faculty are reminded that many students are on limited budgets.
 Every effort should be made to keep the cost of required materials within reason and use digital and OER resources where possible.
 Faculty can find OER resources at the New York Tech Vancouver Library and BCcampus' OER Repository.